 - They are upbeat.
 People are drawn to those who have a positive attitude.
 Socially adept people try to focus on the good things in life and avoid negativity.

 - They are confident.
-Confidence is critical when it comes to social skills.
+Confidence is critical for social skills.
 Socially adept people believe in themselves and their ability to interact with others.

 - They are respectful.
 Socially adept people treat everyone respectfully, regardless of their social status or background.